Natural Hairline. What Does This Mean?

 Natural Hairline Challenges

 When FUE practitioners try to extract a follicular unit there is a major challenge to overcome.
 We cannot see into the scalp tissue to know for sure how many hairs are in each follicular unit.
 This is because when hair transitions throughout the three stages of growth all of the hairs in the follicle are not always in the same state as other hairs in the same follicle.
-A three hair graft may in fact be a double or triple hair graft.
+A single hair graft may in fact be a double or triple hair graft.
 Microscopes are necessary to see into the tissue after the follicles have been dissected from the donor strip.
 This is the only method that allows allows for true single grafts to be used in a hairline.
 If a double hair graft is really a four hair graft this can only be determined with microscopes.

 Natural Hairline Facts